mozilla-services/socorro/docs/installation.rst

 Troubleshooting
 ````````````
 Socorro leaves logs in /var/log/socorro which is a good place to check
-for crontabber and backend services like crashmover and processor.
+for crontabber and backend services like processor.

 Socorro supports syslog and raven for application-level logging of all
 services (including web services).